Associate Professor in Emergency Medicine, Boston University School of Medicine

 Pamela Corey, MSN, EdD, RN, CHSE

 Pamela is a Nurse Professional Development Specialist and one of the Clinical Directors in the Solomont Simulation Center.
 She received her Associate Degree in Nursing from Laboure College, Boston, Bachelors in Science in Nursing from Graceland College in Iowa and Master's in Nursing Education from Walden University.
-Pamela just recently obtained her Doctorate in Education from Walden University, specializing in Adult Learning and Simulation Education.
+Pamela obtained her Doctorate in Education from Walden University in 2016, specializing in Adult Learning and Simulation Education.

 Pamela has worked at Boston Medical Center since her graduation in 1984.
 Her clinical focus has remained in pediatrics including the PICU and NICU.
 After moving into nursing education in 2008, and focusing in simulation, Pamela was part of the founding team of the Solomont Center for Simulation and Nursing Education.
 She obtained her Certification as a Healthcare Simulation Educator in 2012.
 Pamela has assisted in the development of the team training curriculum programs, debriefing workshops and promoting simulation in nursing education programs.
 Her doctoral dissertation compared the adult and pediatric code simulation programs.